 Instructions

 • ASSEMBLE: Toast the buns (Note 6).
-Place the bottom of the bun on a plate and spread on some tartar sauce.
-Add a handful of the greens then the patty.
+Place the bottom of bun on a plate and spread on some tartar sauce.
+Add a handful of greens then the patty.
 Top with a thinly sliced avocado.
 Add sauce to the top bun.
 Press together and enjoy promptly.
 Yum!

 Video